linuxjuggler/phpunit-action/README.md

 }
 ```

+## Testing Guthub Actions locally

+One of the best tools I've found is `act`, which can be found at [nektos/act](https://github.com/nektos/act).
+With it
+installed locally on your system you can test your actions workflow even before you push anything to github.
+Please
+check the [act repository](https://github.com/nektos/act) for more information.

 ## License

 The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).